Mikerniker/100_Days_of_Python/Day99/README.md

 I also used AI-assisted tools (ChatGPT and Claude) to help identify appropriate functions and approaches when I got stuck.
 Although data science is not my primary interest, this project helped me practice applying core concepts in a practical setting.

+**Challenges**
+One of the main challenges was trying to solve the problems independently, especially since some data science concepts are still not fully intuitive to me.
+At times, I wasn’t 100% confident in my answers.
+Another difficulty was translating theoretical concepts into actual code, particularly when deciding which approach or visualization best answered the question being asked.

 ## Notes/Concepts/Review: